roshik2016/CIS5560/Spark+Tutorial+San+Francisco.md

 rmse = evaluator.evaluate(predictions)
 print "Root Mean Square Error (RMSE) for Decession Tree Model:", rmse
 ```
+Root Mean Square Error (RMSE) for Decession Tree Model: 8560.80145784
+The RMSE Value depicts how much variation would a perdiction from this model would make.
+This value tends to vary upto $50 over or below.

 ### Algorithm 2 - GBT Regressor (Gradient Booster Tree Regression)